alexmilowski/data-science/README.md

 + Word count using Common Crawl's extract text (WET files)

 In addition, there is a more complex version of the server analysis tool that will only count unique domains.
-It does this through using an additional reduce step and is a good example of a more complex MapReduce job.
+This provides a good example of a more complex MapReduce job that involves an additional reduce step.

 ## Setup